Not all facemasks can help protect against the flu.

 “Good protection is built on two factors: a good filter and a good seal. “

 The basic principle of any mask is straightforward: Isolation (Proper Seal) and Filtering.
-The function of the respirator is to force all the air entering the breathing zone through the air filters.
+The respirator’s function is to force all the air entering the breathing zone through the air filters.
 Once a good seal is formed with the face.

 Protection only works with strict hygiene when putting on a mask — disposal of possibly contaminated disposable items and regular hand washing.